ranma42/test-server/internal/README.md

 ## Step-by-Step e2e Testing Workflow with TypeScript SDK

 The process involves compiling your local Go source code, preparing the TypeScript environment, and then linking your new binary to the sample project for testing.

+> NOTE: The steps mentioned below assumes that you have never run the Typescript Sample before or haven't run the Typescript Sample for a while.
+If your Typescript Sample can compile and run, and your change only related to the go-server, you only need step 1 and step 4 to use your local build.

-Step 1: Compile the Go Binary
+**Step 1: Compile the Go Binary**

 First, compile your local changes into an executable test-server binary.